GreenPlow/compare/README.md

 ```shell
 $ pipenv shell
 ```
-This project is structured with a seperate src and test directories.
-To enable pytest to run in this structure `setup.py` is used in combination with
+This project is structured with separate src and test directories.
+To enable pytest to run in this structure, `setup.py` is used in combination with
 ```
 pipenv install -e . --dev
 ```